joleys/niko-home-control-II/README.md

 This custom component is a [spin-off of the hard and excellent work by @filipvh](https://github.com/filipvh/hass-nhc2).
 Thanks!

+A big thanks to Johan and Koen from Niko for their support and providing me with test equipment.

 ## What works now?

 ### NHC Access Control Action (untested)